 The Intel® Optane™ SSD also plugs into the PCIe bus but uses Intel® Optane™ storage technology, so the time spent accessing the media is significantly reduced, and the overhead of the software stack and PCIe protocol become a significant portion of the overall latency.
 To get the most out of the Intel Optane technology, it now makes sense to tackle the overhead of both software and the interconnect.
 That’s where persistent memory comes in.

 By connecting the media to the memory bus, the CPU can access the data directly, without any driver or PCIe overhead.
-And since memory is accessed in 64-byte cache lines, the CPU reads only what it needs to read, instead of rounding every access up to a block size, like storage.
+And since memory is accessed in 64-byte cache lines, the CPU reads what it needs to read, instead of rounding every access up to block size, like storage.
 In Figure 1, you can see how low latency a 64-byte read is here.

-With persistent memory, applications have a new tier available for data placement: in addition to the memory and storage tiers, the persistent memory tier offers greater capacity than DRAM and significantly faster performance than storage.
-Applications can access persistent memory–resident data structures in place, as they do with traditional memory, eliminating the need to page blocks of data back and forth between memory and storage.
+With persistent memory, applications have a new tier available for data placement.
+In addition to the memory and storage tiers, the persistent memory tier offers greater capacity than DRAM and significantly faster performance than storage.
+Applications can access persistent memory-resident data structures in place, as they do with traditional memory, eliminating the need to page blocks of data back and forth between memory and storage.

 To get this low-latency direct access, we need a software architecture that allows applications to connect up with ranges of persistent memory.